It is important to always know in what phase the price is at a certain moment.

 At the beginning of a Bullish Trading Range, we are going to see a Strong Low.
 At the end of a Bullish Trading Range, we are going to see a Weak High.
 That Weak High formation is going to let us know that our Bullish Trading Range has been confirmed.

-NOTE : A Strong Low will always form a Weak High.
+NOTE: A Strong Low will always form a Weak High.

 An opposite Break of Structure needs to happen ON THE SAME TIMEFRAME to confirm the trading range.

 To identify Trap Type 1, you want to see a BOS, followed by a Retracement, and then a BOS once again.
 That Retracement leg is going to be the Trap.
-There are 2 variations of this as the Trap can sometimes form before Price takes out the external and sometimes it will form after Price takes out external, but the same logic applies.
+There are 2 variations of this, as the Trap can sometimes form before Price takes out the external and sometimes it will form after Price takes out external, but the same logic applies.
 Let’s take a look at a diagram to show how this looks and then explain why this is such a deadly trap.
-I will label the diagrams as Variation 1 & Variation 2 to differentiate the variations of this
+I will label the diagrams as Variation 1 & Variation 2 to differentiate the variations of this Trap.

 So, what makes this a trap?
 The reason why this is a Trap is because the large majority of traders are going to try and Buy/Sell from this Price Leg.
-So, there are stop losses, as well as protective Buy Stops/Sell Stops resting above / below.
+So, there are stop losses, as well as protective Buy Stops/Sell Stops resting above/below.
 This is because they are trading based on Market Structure alone.

 In a Bullish Scenario, they see a HH, HL and another HH, so they expect that recent HL to hold.
 In a Bearish Scenario, they see a LL, LH and another LL, so they expect that recent LH to hold.
 After it fails, their stop losses will be hit and Buy/Sell stops have been triggered and price will reverse again leaving them in loss.

-On top of all of this havoc they now believe since that leg was broken, that the market has changed trend.
+On top of all of this havoc, they now believe that since that leg was broken, the market has changed trend.
 Now they will get stopped out once again since they have the wrong directional bias.
 As you can probably tell by now from this description, just how deadly this trap really is.

 To identify Trap Type 2, we have to understand what is known as a “Failure Swing”.
 A Failure Swing is when Price fails to create a new Structure High or Low and then breaks structure in the opposite direction.